pancsta/asyncmachine-go/FAQ.md

 ## What's the purpose of asyncmachine?

 The purpose of asyncmachine is a **total** control of the flow, in a declarative and network transparent way.
+It should allow modeling of nondeterministic logic at scale.

 ## Is asyncmachine thread safe?